rxcomm/encoDHer/ANONYMOUS.md

   * Yes.
 You would simply start over if this happened.

-5. What does a typical message to be submitted to alt.anonymous.messages look like?
+Q. What does a typical message to be submitted to alt.anonymous.messages look like?
   * Here is an example.
 The message would be submitted via mixmaster using the command:
 ```
 mixmaster -c1 < message.txt